Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 Consider including responses to the following items below.
 (If you use a photo from microcosmos instead of your own photo make sure to refrence the source).

-A. What useful biological object or potential inspiration from nature did you find?
+- What useful biological object or potential inspiration from nature did you find?
-B. How and where did these samples were found?
+- How and where did these samples were found?
-C. A great image or data to support your findings and conclusions (Note for 2020, photo does not have to be your own).
+- A great image or data to support your findings and conclusions (Note for 2020, photo does not have to be your own).
-D. Your concluding thoughts or open questions.
+- Your concluding thoughts or open questions.

+*Extra activity-3: Submit a photo you have taken with Foldscope to [Microcosmos](https://microcosmos.foldscope.com/) and share the link with us here*